kliment-olechnovic/old_cadscore/casp9/readme.txt

 The directory "plot_correlation_analysis" contains the corresponding plots.

 The file "agreement_table" contains sizes of various sets used for MolProbity difference analysis.
-"agreement_table" was generated from the file scores differences values from the file "pairs_differences_table".
+It was generated from the file scores differences values from the file "pairs_differences_table".